Home

 'warm' colors - yellow, orange, red, pink,

-and 'cool' colors - purple, blue, green.
+and 'cool' colors - purple, blue, green

-5. Where do I start if I want to
+7. Where do I start if I want to

 develop more confidence with color?

-First of all, relax – you’re in good company!
-Many people would rather visit the dentist than think about decorating color schemes for their home.
+First of all, relax - you're in good company!
+Many people would rather visit the dentist every week than think about decorating color schemes for their home.
 But chances are you just need some practice.
 You can definitely train your color sense!

 Here's a little experiment - try it and see if it works for you: